How BEIS has planned for emergencies potentially affecting oil, gas and electricity production and supply, and the civil nuclear establishment.

 - the nuclear site operator has assessed that a radiation emergency in the area is reasonably foreseeable

 Off-site emergency plans are designed to restrict human exposure to ionising radiation.
-The ONR decides when off-site emergency plans are required for areas that pose a foreseeable risk.
+The Office for Nuclear Regulation (ONR) decides when off-site emergency plans are required for areas that pose a foreseeable risk.

 Maintaining the security of nuclear sites